etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/how-to-change-the-size-of-a-column.md

   - Column Size
 ---

-# How To Change The Size of a Column
+# How to Change the Size of a Column

 ## Overview